Skip to main content

 4. Define initialization

-The entrypoint.sh script runs when a sandbox is created from your template:
+The entrypoint.sh script runs when a sandbox is created from this image:

 #!/bin/sh